mrmekon/snitch-el/README.md

 the default policy is ‘allow’

+Have a look in ‘snitch-filter.el’ for examples of black/whitelist filters, and in ‘snitch-test.el’ for contrived examples of pretty much everything.

 ==== COMMON CONFIG: DENY ====

 A useful configuration is to deny all external communication by